eu-digital-identity-wallet/eudi-srv-pid-issuer/README.md

 ### Signing Key

-When either PID issuance in SD-JWT is enabled, or the internal MSO MDoc encoder is used, an EC Key is required for signing the issued credentials.

-By default, the server generates a random EC Key alongside a self-signed certificate using the *P-256/secp256r1* curve on startup.
-If the server is restarted, a new EC Key and self-signed certificate is generated.
+EC Keys are required to sign the issued credentials.

 > [!TIP]
-> In case you opt to use your own EC Key and certificate,
-> make sure to use an EC Key that uses one of the following curves:
+> Make sure to use EC Keys that use one of the following curves:
+>
 > - *P-256/secp256r1*
 > - *P-384/secp384r1*
 > - *P-521/secp521r1*